 - Companhia Docas do Estado de São Paulo (Codesp)

 The main issues of the Brazilian port system

-Since the beginning of the privatization of the Brazilian ports in 1995, the lessee companies of container terminals have invested approximately USD 1 billion acquisition of modern equipment, physical infrastructure, training of manpower and infrastructure.
+Since the beginning of the privatisation of the Brazilian ports in 1995, the lessee companies of container terminals have invested approximately USD 1 billion in the acquisition of modern equipment, physical infrastructure, training of manpower and infrastructure.

-Particularly after the injection of resources by the Federal Government through the Growth Acceleration Program (PAC), the situation at the Brazilian ports started to improve.
+In particular after the injection of resources by the Federal Government through the Growth Acceleration Program (PAC), the situation with the Brazilian ports started to improve.

-But what used to be an issue at the sea, now it is an issue at the land.
-The logistical problems of access are evident, the bottleneck of access from the cargo container terminals generate unproductive periods, which are highly detrimental to the foreign trade and financial activity of Brazil.
+But what used to be an issue at sea, now it is an issue on land.
+The logistical problems of access are evident, the bottleneck of access from the cargo container terminals generate unproductive periods, which are highly detrimental to foreign trade and financial activity in Brazil.
 It is a fact that the rail network and roads in the vicinity of the ports are insufficient.

-Another great matter about the Brazilian ports is the bureaucracy.
-Besides making everything more expensive, slowness in the Brazilian ports invented a truly “congestion at sea”.
-Every ship that arrives in the country waits at least 5.5 days to have the goods delivered by agencies such as IRS, the National Sanitary Surveillance Agency (ANVISA), the Ministry of Agriculture and the Docks.
-The world average is three days.
+Another concern about the Brazilian ports is the bureaucracy.
+Besides making everything more expensive, slowness at Brazilian ports invented a truly “congestion at sea”.
+Every ship that arrives in the country waits at least 5.5 days to have the goods delivered by agencies such as IRS, the National Sanitary Surveillance Agency also known as ANVISA, the Ministry of Agriculture and the Docks.
+The world’s average is three days.

 In Brazil, the organs responsible for clearance of goods run only during business hours.
 It is the only country among the world's major economies, which does not have these services available 24 hours.